Sharp nonuniqueness for the Navier-Stokes equations: Introduction

 \item For any $\varphi \in \mathcal{D}_T$,

 \end{enumerate}

 \end{definition}

-In the literature, such solutions are sometimes called ``very weak solutions'' \cite{MR1755865,MR1798753} due to the minimal regularity assumptions.
+In the literature, such solutions are sometimes called ``very weak solutions'' \cite{MR1755865,MR1798753} due to the minimal regularity assumptions of only being square integrable in space-time.
 Remarkably, by \cite[Theorem 2.1]{MR316915}, up to possibly redefining $u$ on a set of measure zero in space-time, the above weak formulation is equivalent to the integral equation

 where $ e^{t\Delta}$ is the heat semigroup and $\mathbb{P}$ is the Leray projection onto the divergence-free vector fields.
-Note that formulation \eqref{eq:NSE_integral_formulation} was also used in a variety of works \cite{MR166499,MR760047,MR1808843} to construct unique solutions (called mild solutions) of \eqref{eq:NSE} when the initial data $u_0$ is critical or subcritical, starting from the work of Fujita and Kato \cite{MR166499}.
+Note that the formulation \eqref{eq:NSE_integral_formulation} was also used in a variety of works \cite{MR166499,MR760047,MR1808843} to construct unique solutions (called mild solutions) of \eqref{eq:NSE} when the initial data $u_0$ is critical or subcritical, starting from the work of Fujita and Kato \cite{MR166499}.

-A more physical class of weak solutions, introduced by Leray \cite{MR1555394} and constructed by Leray \cite{MR1555394} in $\RR^3$ and Hopf \cite{doi:10.1002/mana.3210040121} in general domains in $d\geq 2$, is also considered in the literature. \begin{definition} A weak solution $u$ of \eqref{eq:NSE} is called Leray-Hopf weak solution if $u \in C_w([0,T; L^2) \cap L^2(0,T; H^1)$ and
+A more physical class of weak solutions, introduced by Leray \cite{MR1555394} and constructed by Leray \cite{MR1555394} in $\RR^3$ and Hopf \cite{doi:10.1002/mana.3210040121} in general domains in $d\geq 2$, is also considered in the literature. \begin{definition} A weak solution $u$ of \eqref{eq:NSE} is called Leray-Hopf weak solution if $u \in C_w([0,T]; L^2(\TT^d)) \cap L^2(0,T; H^1(\TT^d))$ and

-for all $t\in[0,T]$ \end{definition} The Leray-Hopf weak solutions encode the natural conservation law of \eqref{eq:NSE} and satisfy much better properties than general weak solutions, especially in the most relevant case of 3D, such as Leray's structure theorem~\cite{MR1555394}, weak-strong uniqueness~\cite{MR0136885,MR2237686,MR2838337}, partial regularity~\cite{MR933230,MR673830}, integrability of higher Sobolev norms~\cite{MR3258360}, estimates of potential blowup rates~\cite{MR1992563,MR3475661,MR3465978}.
+for all $t\in[0,T]$ \end{definition} The Leray-Hopf weak solutions encode the natural conservation law of \eqref{eq:NSE} regarding the two important physical quantities, the kinetic energy and the dissipation of the energy, and satisfy much better properties than general weak solutions, especially in the most relevant case of 3D, such as Leray's structure theorem~\cite{MR1555394}, weak-strong uniqueness~\cite{MR0136885,MR2237686,MR2838337}, partial regularity~\cite{MR933230,MR673830}, integrability of higher Sobolev norms~\cite{MR3258360}, estimates of potential blowup rates~\cite{MR1992563,MR3475661,MR3465978}.
 In fact, it is well-known that Leray-Hopf solutions are smooth and unique in 2D.
 These nice properties, much desirable from a regularity stand point, make it significantly harder to construct nonunique Leray-Hopf solutions in $d\geq 3$, though partial results~\cite{Lady_enskaja_1969,MR3341963} and numerical evidence~\cite{1704.00560} are available.